stefantzn/stefantzn/README.md

 </div>

 * 📚 Computer Engineering Student at the [University of Waterloo](https://uwaterloo.ca/)
-* 🌱 Currently learning React and Embedded Programming with C
+* 🌱 Currently learning Verilog for FPGA development and Embedded Programming with C
 * 🗣️ I speak English and I'm learning Japanese
 * 💼 Seeking Summer 2024 Internship Opportunities
 * 📧 Feel free to contact me at svtuczyn@uwaterloo.ca